 Previous Trainees

-Below is a list of former trainees in the Neurogenomics Training Program.
-Click on a person’s name to reveal information on his or her mentor, research focus and current position.
+This is a list of former trainees in the Neurogenomics Training Program supported by our T32 during the first four funding cycles.
+Click on a person’s name to reveal additional information about their interest and current position.

 Mentor: Elaine Sanders-Bush